aplteam/MarkAPL/Styles.md

 |div#external_link_report |
 |div#footnotes_div        |

 * All external (=non-bookmark) links in a document are printed at the end of the document --- but above any footnates --- as a list under the header "Link report".
-They are embraced by a div with the class `external_link_report`.
-That makes styling them easy.
+They are embraced by a <div> with the class `external_link_report`.

-* Footnots go to the very end of the dcoument.
-They are embraced by a div with the class `footnotes_div`.
+* Footnots go to the very end of a dcoument.
+They are embraced by a <div> with the class `footnotes_div`.

 MarkAPL's own style sheet set styles the contents of those <div>s, but you might have different ideas.